GOP opens long-promised investigation into Biden family

 Moving quickly after taking control of the House, Republicans are setting up a messy, politically explosive showdown with the White House that could delve deeply into the affairs of the president's family and shape the contours of the 2024 race for the White House.

-"In their first week as a governing majority, House Republicans have not taken any meaningful action to address inflation and lower Americans' costs, yet they're jumping out of the gate with political stunts driven by the most extreme MAGA members of their caucus in an effort to get attention on Fox News," Ian Sams, a White House spokesman, said in a statement.
-The Treasury Department declined a request for comment.
+"In their first week as a governing majority, House Republicans have not taken any meaningful action to address inflation and lower Americans' costs, yet they're jumping out of the gate with political stunts driven by the most extreme MAGA members of their caucus in an effort to get attention on Fox News," Ian Sams, a White House spokesman, said in a statement, referring to former President Donald Trump's campaign slogan, Make America Great Again.

+In a statement, Maryland Rep. Jamie Raskin, the senior Democrat on Oversight, echoed the White House sentiment, saying Democrats will work with Republicans "when they get serious about tackling problems that affect the American people."

-Comer and other Republicans laid out their plan for probing the Biden family the day after clinching a slim majority in the November midterm elections.
-The Kentucky Republican told reporters there are "troubling questions" specifically about the business dealings of Hunter Biden and one of the president's brothers, James Biden, that require deeper investigation.
+Comer and other Republicans set out their plan for probing the Biden family the day after clinching a slim majority in the November midterm elections.
+The Kentucky Republican told reporters there are "troubling questions," specifically about the business dealings of Hunter Biden and one of the president's brothers, James Biden, that require deeper investigation.

+GOP investigations into the Biden family are nothing new.
+Republican lawmakers and their staff have been analyzing messages and financial transactions found on a laptop that belonged to Hunter Biden for the past year.
+Comer told reporters late Wednesday that he's been in touch with GOP Sens.
+Chuck Grassley of Iowa and Ron Johnson of Wisconsin, who led the investigative efforts against Hunter Biden in the Senate, and there is information sharing between the two chambers.

 Hunter Biden's taxes and foreign business work are already under federal investigation, with a grand jury in Delaware hearing testimony in recent months.
 While he never held a position on the presidential campaign or in the White House, his membership on the board of a Ukrainian energy company and his efforts to strike deals in China have long raised questions about whether he traded on his father's public service, including reported references in his emails to the "big guy."